 This abuse came as details of the plot emerged around Dumbledore’s relationship with antagonist, Gellert Grindelwald, still being played by Johnny Depp.
 Fantastic Beasts 2 deals with how young Dumbledore fell in love with Grindelwald for their shared ideas and ideologies.

 Now this tweet is telling for many reasons.
-It could say that her screenplay was more explicit about Dumbledore’s sexuality originally, but knowing how the industry works in the hands of powerful, profit-mad producers, powers that be decided that it still was not the right time.
+It could say that her screenplay was more explicit about Dumbledore’s sexuality originally, but knowing how the industry works in the hands of powerful, profit-mad producers, powers that be decided that it was still not the right time.
 Further, it reinforces what she said at the outset of the Fantastic Beasts hypebeast that this is just the beginning for the exploration of Dumbledore’s life in what will be a five-film franchise.

 It may also tell us that Rowling isn’t too willing to listen to the criticism: choosing to mute it.
 This is fair and good if she knows she has the intention and power (which I’ve no doubt she does) of eventually doing justice to the LGBT representation that her audience craves.
-But this does little to assuage the barrage of abusers hurling their wands her way.
+But this does little to assuage the barrage of abusers swishing and flicking their wands her way.

 As the industry clicks on to the monumental, cosmic breakthrough that audiences want better representations of themselves on screen, the question remains why Dumbledore couldn’t just be out-and-out.
 If we work backwards, the sage Dumbledore of the Harry Potter franchise had his reasons not to be explicit in his sexuality.
-Traditionally, these things get easier with age after battles in youth.

 Questions on both side achieve reach far beyond this.
 It'd be another example of representative tokenism on screen - just one gay person to keep people happy, even if it is Dumbledore.
 Similarly, Carmen Ejogo was the only main cast member of colour in the first film, even if she played Seraphina Picquery, the American equivalent of the Minster for Magic.